-The Lake Stevens area receives a fair amount of rain.
-Sometimes, this results in flooding and puddling water.
-This can be detrimental for a tree if you happen to have one on your property.
-The effects of flooding on a tree are serious and can lead to a plethora of problems.
+The Edmonds area gets a decent level of rainfall.
+At times, this leads to flooding and ponding water.
+This can be bad for a tree if one rests on your property.
+The effects of flooding on a tree can lead to issues that warrant tree service.

 How Floods Harm Trees

-We Reverse the Effects of Flooding on Trees
+We Minimize the Effects of Flooding on a Tree in Edmonds

-Our emergency tree care can respond after harsh weather that results in flash flooding.
-Call Pro-Cut Tree Service if water is pooling around your tree.
-The effects of flooding on a tree can be devastating; take action to keep the tree healthy.
+Our emergency tree care can quickly respond after a flash flood.
+Contact Pro-Cut Tree Service if ponding water has formed around your tree.
+The effects of flooding on a tree can’t be overstated.
+Give your tree the care it needs by bringing in a professional.

 Serving customers in Lake Stevens, Edmonds, Marysville, Mukilteo, Lynnwood, Everett, Snohomish and the surrounding area